-Some supermarkets in Portugal and Spain limit the sale of cooking oil because of an increased demand on sunflower oil coming from Ukraine.
+Some supermarkets in Portugal and Spain limit the sale of cooking oil because of the increased demand for sunflower oil coming from Ukraine.

-Cooking oil purchase is limited to 3 bottles per client as it can be seen in one of the 328 Continente supermarkets of Portugal.
+Cooking oil purchases may be limited to 3 bottles per client as seen in one of the 328 Continente supermarkets of Portugal.
 “Due to the sharp increase in demand for cooking oil, we inform you that the sale of the product is limited to three units per customer.
 Buy only what you need,” the note to customers says.

 On the Continente e-shopping website, buying cooking oil is currently limited “due to high demand”.

-Mercadona, a Spanish brand which has 29 stores in Portugal, is also said to limit quantity of cooking oil to buy.
+Mercadona, a Spanish brand that has 29 stores in Portugal, is also said to limit the quantity of cooking oil to buy.

-Portuguese Prime Minister António Costa warned Thursday that there would be a price increase of some goods, but also reassured that “there would be no shortage of any essential goods”.
+Portuguese Prime Minister António Costa warned Thursday that there would be a price increase for some goods, but also reassured that “there would be no shortage of any essential goods”.

-Although it noted an increased demand in non-perishable products, Lidl Portugal however credited the current behavior to the “solidarity of Portuguese towards Ukraine” rather than panic buys.
+Although it noted an increased demand for non-perishable products, Lidl Portugal, however, credited the current behavior to the “solidarity of Portuguese towards Ukraine” rather than panic buys.
 Supply was not affected in Lidl stores it said.